 Once I’d spent some time in California, and had to come read about some of the challenges facing the state, the cracks in the illusion started to show through.
 The homelessness crisis became increasingly obvious, and the sprawl that made my home base of the Chicago area look like a New Urbanist paradise became impossible to ignore.
 I didn’t make it back to California until after college, this time in the context of an affordable housing investment analyst, not just a kid on a road trip.
 Needless to say, the rose-colored glasses were long gone by then.

 While California’s particular attractiveness and economic vitality might not be quite the same elsewhere, the challenges of the state make for a convincing cautionary tale for other cities and states facing population growth and strong economies dominated by high-income job fields.
 As a fascinating New York Times article recently discussed, nearby states like Oregon and Idaho have been facing the question of Californization in recent times and recent elections.
-Anecdotally, the Arizona apartment market is flooded with ex-Californian transplants looking for a high quality accommodation at a lower price than would be available in the Bay Area or LA.
+Anecdotally, the Arizona apartment market is flooded with ex-Californian transplants looking for a high-quality accommodation at a lower price than would be available in the Bay Area or LA.

-While this is story largely about urban planning and growth policies, its impacts extend to smart cities and real estate technology as a whole.
+While this story is largely about urban planning and growth policies, its impacts extend to smart cities and real estate technology as a whole.
 They say it isn’t good to be the best property in the neighborhood.
 It’s an old adage, but it’s a true one: the reality of development is that the best-off are shackled to, and by, the worst-off.
-That doesn’t just go for cul-de-sac but cities as well.
+That doesn’t just go for the cul-de-sac but the city as well.
 The upwardly mobile tech folk and nouveau riche of San Francisco must still contend with the homelessness and poor sanitation of the city’s streets.
 Thinking about smart cities, dreams of municipality-wide systems that promote sustainability and connectivity are hamstrung by the laggards on the block.
 It’s these buildings that hold up technological progress just like the homelessness and sprawl of California detract for the state’s overall success and attractiveness.